 Quality of evidence: Low

 Good Manufacturing Practice is a system for ensuring medications are consistently produced according to quality standards (World Health Organization [WHO], 2014).
 There are at least 30-40 manufacturers of misoprostol worldwide, and some manufacturers subcontract production of the drug, which makes the enforcement of Good Manufacturing Practice and the assurance of quality across all brands difficult (Hall & Tagontong, 2016).
 Misoprostol brands approved by stringent regulatory agencies (such as the European Medicines Agency or the United States Food and Drug Administration) or prequalified by the WHO (WHO-PQ) conform to Good Manufacturing Practice and are of high quality (Hagen, Bizimana, Kayumba, Khyluza, &Heide, 2020a).

-Exposure to heat and humidity during manufacturing, packaging, shipping or storage may compromise the quality of misoprostol (Cayman Chemical, 2012).
+Exposure to heat and humidity during manufacturing, packaging, shipping or storage may compromise the stability and quality of misoprostol (Cayman Chemical, 2012; Hagen et al., 2020a).
 Degradation decreases the effectiveness of misoprostol, leading to decreased success rates of medical abortion and unsuccessful treatment of incomplete abortion and postpartum hemorrhage.

 Three studies have examined the quality of misoprostol products obtained from low- and middle-income countries.
 A 2016 study analyzed 215 misoprostol samples from countries all over the world (Hall & Tagontong, 2016).
-When samples were tested for content and purity, 5% contained more misoprostol than expected (110-121% of labeled content, to allow for degradation), 55% were within specification per the International Pharmcopeia, meaning they contained between 90-100% of labeled content), and 40% were below specification (less than 90% of labeled content).
+When samples were tested for content and purity, 5% contained more misoprostol than expected (110-121% of labeled content, to allow for degradation), 55% were within specification per the International Pharmcopeia, meaning they contained between 90-100% of labeled content, and 40% were below specification, containing less than 90% of labeled content.
 Of the 85 samples that were below specification, 14 contained no misoprostol at all.
 A 2018 study tested the quality of 166 misoprostol samples obtained from a variety of health care providers across Nigeria, ranging from federal medical centers and state hospitals to patent and proprietary medicine vendors (Anyakora et al., 2018).
 Although all samples passed a visual inspection, 34% did not meet specification as defined above.
 A similar study in Malawi found 23 of 30 samples from health centers and pharmacies around the country met specification for misoprostol; all samples meeting specification were packaged in aluminum-aluminum blister packs (Hagen, Khuluza & Heide, 2020b).
 A systematic review and meta-analysis of the quality of medicines, including oxytocics, in low- and middle-income countries included these three studies and found that 39% of all misoprostol samples failed to meet specification (Torloni, Bonet, Betran, Ribeiro-do-Valle, & Widmer, 2020).

 Three factors influence misoprostol integrity: